dream-num/univer/docs/embed-docs-table-like-block-bleed.md

 The default block has no vertical scrollbar.
 If the measured content height exceeds the maximum allowed table-like embed height, clamp the viewport height and enable vertical scrolling.

-The maximum height should be derived from the Docs visual viewport height, not the page content width.
+The maximum height is the current Docs visual viewport height.
 This keeps very large tables inspectable without forcing a single Docs page line to become unbounded.
+If the viewport height cannot be read, use the nearest scroll container's client height; if that is unavailable, use the browser viewport height.

 ## Scrolling